MITEL-UNIUD/HE2HER2/README.md

 This repository contains software developed to participate to the HEROHE Challenge (recognition of HER2 status from HE slides).

 If you use the software, please cite it as:
-*Della Mea V, Polonia A, La Barbera D, Conde-Sousa E, Roitero K. Detection of HER2 from Haematoxylin-Eosin Slides Through a Cascade of Deep Learning Classifiers via Multi-Instance Learning.
-J. of Imaging, 2020, in press*.
+*La Barbera, D.; Polónia, A.; Roitero, K.; Conde-Sousa, E.; Della Mea, V. Detection of HER2 from Haematoxylin-Eosin Slides Through a Cascade of Deep Learning Classifiers via Multi-Instance Learning.
+J. Imaging 2020, 6, 82.*

 ## Content Description